Image: Copyright free from pixabay. No association with the author of this website.

 They walked all day, Loralee looking around her in amazement as the whiteness and gloom of the past seventeen months rapidly fell away around them.
 The sun burned brightly, animals returned to their homes, the scent of flowers and new growth carried on the wind.

 Clutching Spring to her chest, she rushed back to their tent.
 Darkness had fallen by the time she reached it, the full moon casting it in a blue glow.
 She crawled inside.
-There was no fire, no food, no scent of her lover.
+No fire, no food, no scent of her lover.
 It was empty.

 Winter was gone.